myminseok/pivotal-docs/install-pas-on-aws-automation.md

 ## pipeline name should be match with the param name in the credhub. ex) /concourse/main/install-pcf/*
 fly -t target sp -p install-pcf -c pipeline.yml -l ../../../params-aws.yml

+# run
+1. bootstrap-terraform-state
+2. create-infrastructure
+3. setup your DNS for your pcf domain.  dig opsman.<your pcf domain>
+4. run config-opsman-auth
 ~~~